kalibera/rchk/doc/BUILDING.md

 make install
 ```

 ## Using LTO and bitcode object files

-The double-building of each source file is a waste of resources.
+The double-building of each source file done by WLLVM is a waste of resources.
 Conceptually, it should be possible to only generate bitcode object files by
 the C compiler and use them in the end to get both executable binaries and
 bitcode files.
 In principle, this should work as LLVM supports link-time